 This is probably the most important issue facing travelers today.
 You can go to a dictatorship and follow the rules, but social media does not adhere to the same boundaries.
 Turkey is a popular destination but it is also extremely sensitive to any criticism, especially of President Erdogan.
 You may be denied entry or worse if you have posted anything critical of Erdogan or of Islam.
 The UAE passed some of the most restrictive social media laws in the world in 2012, meaning that any criticism of the state or the royal family is outlawed and can result in up to 10 years in prison.
 Some countries, such as China, have banned most of the social networks we use in the West.
 Download a VPN before you go, but a word of warning: VPNs have been tactically allowed in China but are technically illegal.
 That might now be changing.
 Check before you go.

 Check your past tweets and posts for any comments you have made about your destination in the past, even if it's a seemingly harmless meme.
 There may be consequences even in countries that are considered less repressive.
 The US now has a visa requirement for you to disclose your social media accounts.
 Dictatorships don't have a monopoly on controlling what you can post online anymore.

-Editor's note: We’re all about adventurous, independent, off-the-beaten-track travel, but unfortunately World Nomads travel insurance policies cannot cover travel to or in North Korea, Iran, Iraq, Sudan or Transnistria.
+Editor's note: We’re all about adventurous, independent, off-the-beaten-track travel, but unfortunately, at the time of writing, World Nomads travel insurance policies cannot cover travel to or in North Korea, Iran, Iraq or Sudan.
 For more information, read our travel safety tips if you do choose to travel to North Korea.

-Ethical Traveler have shared their top tips for travelers, including using interpersonal skills, making a good impression and ensuring the locals are thrilled to have you back again.
+Ethical Traveler have shared their top tips for travelers, including using interpersonal skills, making a good impression so the locals are thrilled to have you back again.

 Visiting sites of inhumanity isn’t for everyone, so make sure you are comfortable with where you are going and why.